zmarkan/shiny-jamstack-and-serverless/content/_index.md

 Cool story bruv...

-But what does it have to do with serverless?
+But what does it have to do with development?

 ---